bradclawsie/rscs/README.md

 Send any signal to the process that satisfies `os.Interrupt` (on Linux systems, `SIGINT`).
-The daemon uses the graceful stopping feature made available in Go 1.8 in the standard library.
+The daemon uses the graceful stopping feature made available in Go 1.8 standard library.